App Logo

 [plugins.ratelimit.custom_rules]

-"/api/public" = { disabled = true } # Disable rate limiting for public endpoints
+"/some/other/path" = { disabled = true } # Disable rate limiting for this path

 ratelimitplugin.New(ratelimitplugin.RateLimitPluginConfig{